s-h-a-d-o-w/ig-search-vienna/README.md

 ### Production

-**If deployed using now, remember to temporarily comment out db.json in .gitignore!**

 Required env variable: `REACT_APP_BACKEND`

 Backend also serves frontend, so everything is reachable on port `3000`.

-Make sure you have a `db.json` you can upload, since scraping in production doesn't make sense with the way this project is constructed.
+Make sure there's a usable `db.json` in root, since scraping in production doesn't make sense with the way this project is constructed.

 ```bash